 At the Institute, academic offerings have changed in response to the health care environment.
 Some programs have closed -- social work and dietetics -- while many new ones have been created.
 Students were first admitted to the Graduate Program in Communication Sciences and Disorders in 1991 and to the entry-level physical therapy program in 1995.
-The Graduate Program in Clinical Investigation was developed in 1997 and the Doctor of Physical Therapy in 1999, when the first online courses were also offered.
+The Graduate Program in Clinical Investigation was developed in 1997, but will no longer be admitting students as of May 2008.
+The Doctor of Physical Therapy was developed in 1999, when the first online courses were also offered.
+The Program in Medical Imaging was developed in 2005 and is the first Post-Baccalaureate program in the profession.